aksommerville/egg2/README.md

 - Web apps pack to a Zip file with boilerplate HTML and the binary ROM.
 Same as berry.
 Also continue to allow standalone HTML as an option.
 - eggdev --help reads from etc/doc/eggdev-cli.md directly.
 - Default instruments live somewhere in the SDK.
-- No Wasm runtime for native builds.
-If we want that in the future, it should be achievable but I don't expect to want it.
+- No Wasm runtime for native builds. ~If we want that in the future, it should be achievable but I don't expect to want it.~ Actually I do.

+## Prereqs

+- All use cases:
+- - gcc, make, etc. Can use a different C compiler; set it up in `local/config.mk`.
+But its semantics must be close to `gcc`.
+- Linux native (can take these a la carte):
+- - xegl
+- - libdrm, libgbm
+- - EGL, GLES2
+- - libasound
+- - libpulse-simple
+- Web:
+- - wasm32-capable LLVM
+- Native Wasm runtime:
+- - WebAssembly Micro Runtime
+- Editor: (anything?)
+- MacOS: (anything?)
+- Windows: (not supported)

-# TODO
+## TODO

+- [ ] Flesh out and validate Prereqs, above.
-- [ ] I'd really like `make run` from this project to rebuild the demo when libeggrt changes.
+- [x] I'd really like `make run` from this project to rebuild the demo when libeggrt changes.
 Would be nice in external projects too.
+- - When in an external project, you still need to `make -C../egg2` if you change egg.
+But beyond that, yes, we'll now detect libeggrt changes.
 - [ ] Programmatic access to a song eg for ocarinas or sustained notes.
 API change.
 - - The synthesizers currently aren't built for infinitely-sustaining notes.
 - - Need to think this thru carefully, and ensure we have some safeguards against stuck notes.